BenB-C/weather-app/README.md

 A user will be able to click on any day in the 7-day forecast and the current conditions will display will change to show corresponding details for the selected day.

+A user will be able to click an update/refresh button to update the current conditions and

 ### What tools, frameworks, libraries, APIs, modules and/or other resources (whatever is specific to your track, and your language) will you use to create this MVP?
 List them all here.
 Be specific.

 * React